neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/08-client-apis.md

 We'll learn more about the `confirmed` property in the next chapter.
 Also take note of the `Hash256.NEO` property, which works just like the `Hash256.NEO` property in smart contracts and can be imported directly from `@neo-one/client`.

+---

 ## Toolchain Code Generation

 The NEO•ONE toolchain generates many files that contain helpers and APIs that are essential for dapp development.
-Running `neo-one build` will emit TypeScript files, let's briefly cover what each one contains.
+Running `neo-one build` will emit TypeScript files.
+Let's briefly cover what each one contains.

 ::: warning